"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

-All eyes are on new royal sisters-in-law Kate Middleton and Meghan Markle, but 30 years ago it was Diana, Princess of Wales and Sarah, Duchess of York taking center stage.
+All eyes are now on royal sisters-in-law Kate Middleton and Meghan Markle, but more than 30 years ago it was Diana, Princess of Wales and Sarah, Duchess of York taking center stage.
 The two women had a complex relationship, which over the years saw them as rivals, best friends, and everything in between.

 How did they meet?

 The relationship between Diana and Sarah actually started long before they were both members of the royal family, as the two women were actually fourth cousins.
 (They were both descended from William Cavendish, Fourth Duke of Devonshire.)
 Their mothers were also in school together, and they had known each other since adolescence—although they only became close after they reconnected in 1980, when Diana was 19 and Sarah was 21.
 The two young women shared a lot of the same friends and many of the same interests, and were soon lunching together every week.

 A deepening bond

 Diana invited Sarah to her wedding and gave her a piece of fabric to have made into a dress for the event, but Sarah—who attended the historic occasion alone—later said she felt snubbed not to be invited to the post-ceremony reception.
 After the wedding, the pair continued to meet weekly for lunch, and Sarah was a confidante to Diana as she struggled with her new role in the royal family.
 Diana would often call her friend, who would visit her at Buckingham Palace to cheer her up, and Sarah recommended her astrologer to Diana.
 Sarah later wrote in her 1996 autobiography, “She was two years younger than I, and I strove to support and protect her as I would a younger sister—as I still do today, as a best friend.”